noahvezina/computer-algebra-system/README.md

 ### Declarations

 A declaration assigns a name to an expression for later use.
-Declarations begin with the 'let' keyword, followed by a name, the ':=' assignment operator and an expression (see below).
-Declaration names can include one or more letters, numbers, or underscores; they must begin with a letter.
+Declarations begin with the 'let' keyword, followed by a name, the ':=' assignment operator, and the to-be-assigned expression.
+Declaration names must begin with a letter and can include letters, numbers, or underscores.

 ```
 >>> let quadratic := 3x^2 + 9x - 3